-See Also: "Postinstallation Configuration Tasks on Windows" of Oracle Database Platform Guide for Microsoft Windows (64-Bit) on Intel Itanium
+See Also: "Postinstallation Configuration Tasks on Windows" of Oracle Database Platform Guide for Microsoft Windows (x64)

 Setting Credentials for the Job System to Work with Enterprise Manager

 Windows systems require that you set the correct credentials for the Jobs system to work properly in Enterprise Manager.
 By default, the Management Agent service is installed as a LocalSystem user.
 When submitting jobs, such as stopping or starting the database, the user submitting the job must have the Log on as a batch job privilege enabled.